 In an age of austerity, government spending cuts, privatisation and rising inequalities the need to support and include the most vulnerable in society is more acute than ever.
 However, forms of Advocacy Planning, the progressive concept championed for this purpose since the 1960s, is under threat from neoliberalisation.

 Rather than abandoning advocacy, the book asserts that only through sustained critical engagement will issues of exclusion be positively tackled and addressed.
 The authors propose neo-advocacy planning as the critical lens through which to effect positive change.
 This, they argue, will need to draw on a co-production model maintained through a well-resourced special purpose organisation set up to mobilise and resource planning intermediaries whose role it is to activate, support and educate those without the resources to secure such advocacy themselves.

-Emma Street is Associate Professor of Planning and Urban Governance at the University of Reading.
-Dr Street's research interests cut across urban governance, policy and politics, and planning, architecture and urban design.
+Emma Street is Associate Professor of Planning and Urban Governance at the University of Reading, UK.
+Emma’s research focuses on urban governance, policy and planning, and architecture and urban design.

 Introduction: engaging in planning

 Advocacy planning: then and now